 First of all, they never explain why some animals can talk and others can’t.
-The elephants in the 60’s Disney cartoon had their own song, but in this they just make elephant noises.
+The elephants in the 60’s Disney cartoon had their own song, but in this, they just make elephant noises.
 They almost touched on it when Mowgli asked a creature “have you got a language?”, but that didn’t explain why some could talk in English and others could not.

 Some of the character story arcs felt unfinished and rushed.
 Kaa, played by Scarlett Johansson, was one of these characters.
-Her appearance and subsequent disappearance was confusing, especially for such a well-known character in The Jungle Book world.
+Her appearance and subsequent disappearance were confusing, especially for such a well-known character in The Jungle Book world.

 The same went for Giancarlo Esposito’s character Akela, whose role started so prominently, before quickly being pushed to the back of the audience’s minds.
-These two characters in particular, could have been handled a lot better.
+These two characters, in particular, could have been handled a lot better.

 With all that being said, there is no denying that Disney’s The Jungle Book was a hugely enjoyable and emotional film.